thephpleague/commonmark/UPGRADE.md

 The reason we now have two alternatives to the `advancedToFirstNonSpace()` function is because we accidentally assumed that a single approach would work in two different use cases.
 As you can see in [issue #279](https://github.com/thephpleague/commonmark/issues/279), this assumption was false.
 We have therefore split the two different parsing strategies into two different methods.
 Both will behave similarly for strings that only contain spaces, but they differ when newlines or tabs are involved.

-You may continue using the now-deprecated methods in version 0.16.x.  **However, these now-deprecated methods will be removed in a future major release** (0.17.0+ or 1.0.0, whichever comes first) so consider updating your code now to prepare for that release.

 More details about this change can be found here: https://github.com/thephpleague/commonmark/issues/280

+### `RegexHelper`

+`RegexHelper::REGEX_UNICODE_WHITESPACE` and `RegexHelper::getLinkDestinationRegex()` were no longer needed as of the 0.15.5 release and have therefore been deprecated.
+They will be removed in 0.17.0 or 1.0.0 (whichever comes first).

 ## 0.15.0